EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### set_angle()
 Sets the angle of the robot.
 This is useful when your robot is setup in at an unconventional angle and you want 0 to be when you're square with the field.

+`angle` angle that the robot will think it's now facing
 <Tabs
   groupId="examples5"
   defaultValue="proto"